nktener0902/WakameWatcher/raspberry/README.md

 ## What is

-This app takes a photo and send the photo to Slack once an hour.
+This app takes a photo and sends the photo to Slack.

 ## How to use